Last Updated on July 1, 2022

 As you’ll see, the most time consuming aspect of starting a blog goes into creating the actual content.
 Writing a blog post can take a good amount of time, if you want to product something that’s high quality.

-You can start a blog for free on blogger.com or wordpress.com.
-BUT your options for ever making money on your blog will be severely limited from the start.
+Let me explain!
+If you use a free blogging platform like Blogger or WordPress.com, your options for ever making money on your blog will be severely limited from the start.

 WordPress.org is a free and open-source software you’ll need to use to build your blog.
 In fact, 60% of blogs on the internet are powered by WordPress.